BEng (Hons) Electrical and Electronic Engineering with Professional Experience

 In a nutshell

-From transport to communications to commerce, electronics is revolutionising every industry, changing the way we live, work and play.
-As we enter the fourth industrial revolution and shape our lives around connected technology, find your place in this exciting field with our BEng (Hons) Electrical and Electronic Engineering degree.
+From transport to communications to commerce, electronics is changing the way we live, work and play.
+As we enter the fourth industrial revolution, find your place in this exciting field with our BEng (Hons) Electrical and Electronic Engineering with Professional Experience degree.

-Designed to prepare you for an exciting career, our course illustrates how engineering is reshaping our world.
+Designed to prepare you for an exciting career, our course explores how engineering is reshaping our world.
 Electronics is all about the components and software that comprise of electronic systems.
 Electrical engineering focus on generation, distribution and use of electricity for everything from cars to cities.
-This degree combines our expertise in both of these disciplines to provide you with a comprehensive skillset.
+This degree combines both disciplines to provide you with a comprehensive skill set.

 During your studies, you will have access to outstanding facilities which include a modern electronics lab, an automotives lab and robotics lab, packed with the latest industry-standard equipment.
 Across four years which include an industrial placement, you will learn about subjects like green power generation, intelligent automobiles, sustainable energy and machine learning.